Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/deposit_governance_interface.md

 - Emergency removal (e.g. threat to consensus)
 - Temporary admission of new validator during fork recovery
-- Resurrecting slashed validator on successful appeal
+- Resurrecting forfeited validator on successful appeal

 All overrides are logged with audit hash and timestamp.